Negativity can only feed on negativity.

 Value and surround yourself with people who are your biggest cheerleaders.

-Saying no: Learn to say ‘no’ to people who take advantage at every given opportunity.
+Learn to say ‘no’ to people who take advantage at every given opportunity.

 This could be a friend who never returns things she borrows.
 An office colleague who expects you to do his share of work.